Biodiversity Research Institute

-Improving our website; develop our social media; creating videos to recuit volunteers or inform people about our work; attract more volunteers; contacting universities to organize courses or set up agreements to develop our internship program; promote our Ebooks on biodiversity and wildlife; develop fundraising plans; write grants for equipment.
+Improving our website; develop our social media; creating videos to recuit volunteers or inform people about our work; attract more volunteers; contacting universities to organize courses or set up agreements to develop our internship program; promote our ebooks on biodiversity and wildlife; develop fundraising plans; and write grants for equipment.

 Our gardener, Rafael, always needs help maintaining the grounds, trails, animal enclosures, vegetable patch and microclimate greenhouse so if you are interested in getting your hands dirty then we always have a job for you.

-- Volunteer accommodation at the Darwin House has a fully equipped kitchen and a bathroom with a hot shower
+Volunteer accommodation at the Darwin House has 8 rooms, some individual rooms with desks and some shared rooms.
+All rooms have air-conditioning and closet space.
+There is a fully equipped kitchen and living room area as well as 3 bathroom with a hot showers.

 The Biodiversity Research Institute (IPBio) is a place where research meets conservation.
 IPBio is a nonprofit NGO that develops and supports projects in environmental education and scientific research on biodiversity, ecology as well as on the behavior of species of fauna and flora of Brazilian ecosystems.
 In addition to the research and education activities, IPBio 's mission is to encourage conservation, management and sustainable use of natural resources; and promote the development of eco-tourism and cultural projects.